Smoke and haze from Canadian wildfires leave Detroit with some of the worst US air quality

 “There’s particularly poor air quality ... over southern Wisconsin, Illinois, central Indiana, and also another area over southeast Michigan, Detroit and northeast Ohio around Cleveland,” Jackson added.
 “This is particularly thick smoke.”

 In Minnesota issued a record 23rd air quality alert for the year through late Wednesday night, as smoky skies obscured the skylines of Minneapolis and St. Paul.
-Michigan also issued an air quality alert, and Wisconsin put out an air quality advisory.
+Michigan, Wisconsin and Indiana were among other states issuing air quality alerts, and cities including Louisville also advised people to limit prolonged or intense outdoor activity.

 In Chicago, a visit to the Lincoln Park Zoo became a different sort of adventure.
 “Just driving into the zoo ... you could just see around the buildings, kind of just haze,” visitor Shelly Woinowski said Tuesday.